jspaleta/sensu-explained/plugin_of_the_month/logs/logs-plugin.md

 ![Alt text](../images/logevent_handler.png)

-Send alerts to dedicated log directory with the most recent entries to keep.
+Store a JSON representation of the most recent Sensu events in a dedicated directory structure using the handler-logevent.rb handler command.

 References: